What to see in Kyushu, Japan: the perfect itinerary for bicycle touring and nature lovers

 A great travel itinerary for Honshu and Shikoku

-A map of our bicycle touring itinerary
+A map of our bicycle touring itinerary,

 Below is the map of our bicycle trip to Kyushu.
 It’s the complete GPS recording of the journey.

-Click on the track to get the elevation profile, you can also use the search tool to find a specific location and display the GPX track of reference.
+Click on the track to get the elevation profile.
+You can also use the search tool to find a specific location and display the GPX track of reference.

-Kyushu was probably the highlight of our bicycle trip in Japan, there wasn’t a single day without saying “Mamma mia che posto incredible!” (“Oh my mother, what an incredible place”).
+Kyushu was probably the highlight of our bicycle trip in Japan; there wasn’t a single day without saying “Mamma mia, che posto incredible!” (“Oh my mother, what an incredible place”).
 We planned a tour to see the most active volcanoes and the best part of the coastline.

 Cycling from Fukuoka to Southern Kyushu

-From Fukuoka harbor (coming by ferry from Busan, South Korea), we went down to Kumamoto crossing a small range of lush green hills.
-Then to Amakusa islands, a spectacular archipelago in the Ariake Sea (the big gulf of western Kyushu), mostly connected by bridges.
-Stunning views, quiet roads, and some nice beach with crystal clear water.
+Then to the Amakusa islands, a spectacular archipelago in the Ariake Sea (the enormous gulf of western Kyushu), mostly connected by bridges.
+Stunning views, quiet roads, and a lovely beach with crystal clear water.

 Volcanoes of South Kyushu

-Cycling the verdant and wet northeast of Kyushu
+Cycling the verdant and wet northeast of Kyushu,

 Beppu and ferry to Shikoku

 Visit the one with more ponds if you are on a budget.
-Anyway, if you saw the previously mentioned wild hot spring you’ll have an idea.
+Anyway, if you saw the previously mentioned wild hot spring, you’ll have an idea.

 Don’t miss the best